-- 24.1.
-Personal Information collected by Council Rangers (Rangers) in connection with law enforcement activities is largely excluded from the application of the IPPs under section 23 PPIP Act. - 24.2.
-In all situations where Rangers collect Personal Information, regardless of the application of section 23 PPIP Act, privacy notices will be given by Rangers with a verbal referral to this Plan or Council's Privacy Statement on Council's website, if it is practicable to do so. - 24.3.
-Where Personal Information is collected in situations where section 23 PPIP Act does not apply, Council acknowledges the obligation to handle that information in accordance with the IPPs and/or HPPs and complies with these requirements. - 24.4.
-Rangers are issued with Body Worn Cameras.
-These devices may not be used in breach of the Surveillance Devices Act 2007 (NSW).
-Accordingly, Rangers are only to use Body Worn Cameras in accordance with Council's Body Worn Camera Procedure.
-Private conversations, private property, and Council employees performing their function as Council employees in the workplace, shall not be recorded by these devices unless expressly permitted by legislation and only to the extent such legislation permits. - 24.5.
-In the interest of transparency in government information handling and regardless of the operation of section 23 PPIP Act, Council commits to the following regarding Ranger collected Personal Information: - 24.5.1.
+24.1.
+Personal Information collected by Council Rangers (Rangers) in connection with law enforcement activities is largely excluded from the application of the IPPs under section 23 of the PPIP Act.

+- 24.2.
+In all situations where Rangers collect Personal Information, regardless of the application of section 23 of the PPIP Act, privacy notices will be given by Rangers with a verbal referral to this Plan or Council's Privacy Statement on Council's website, if it is practicable to do so. - 24.3.
+Where Personal Information is collected in situations where section 23 of the PPIP Act does not apply, Council acknowledges the obligation to handle that information in accordance with the IPPs and/or HPPs and complies with these requirements. - 24.4.
+Rangers are issued with surveillance devices that are not to be used in breach of the Surveillance Devices Act 2007 (NSW).
+Accordingly, Rangers are only to use the surveillance devices in accordance with Council's Surveillance Devices Procedure.
+Private conversations, private property, and Council staff performing their function in the workplace, shall not be recorded by these devices unless expressly permitted by legislation and only to the extent such legislation permits. - 24.5.
+In the interest of transparency in government information handling and regardless of the operation of section 23 of the PPIP Act, Council commits to the following when Rangers collect Personal Information: - 24.5.1.
 Personal Information will only be collected by Rangers in relation to a lawful purpose; - 24.5.2.
 Personal Information may at times be collected indirectly, such as in the form of witness statements and interviews, however this indirect collection will be limited to that which is relevant to the functions Rangers carry out; - 24.5.3.
 Individuals that Rangers collect Personal Information from will be notified by Rangers of this collection occurring and, where it is practicable to do so, refer the individual to this Plan and Council's Privacy Statement on Council's website; - 24.5.4.
 Where practicable, the collection of Personal Information will not unreasonably intrude into the personal affairs of an individual; - 24.5.5.
 Information collected will be stored securely and de-identified or destroyed when it is no longer necessary or required by law, regulation, or subordinate legislative instruments to be held, regardless of the medium that the information is held on; - 24.5.6.
-The rights to access Personal Information, in particular Body Worn Camera footage, will be regulated by legislation or any relevant Privacy Code.
+The rights to access Personal Information, in particular surveillance devices footage, will be regulated by legislation or the relevant Privacy Code.
 Any request for access will be dealt with as a request under the GIPA Act.